dice-group/LIMES/limes-core/manual/developer_manual.md

 There are two classes that are fundamental for representing linked data within LIMES:

-- **ACache** stores mostly *input data*, e.g. linked data retrieved from a triple store or file.
-In the most cases there are two caches, one for the source *knowledge base* (KB) and one for the target KB.
+- **ACache** stores *input data*, i.e. linked data retrieved from a triple store or file.
+In the most cases, there are two caches, one for the source *knowledge base* (KB) and one for the target KB.

-- **AMapping** stores mostly *output data*, i.e. the mapping that is generated as the result of running LIMES.
-An entry in a mapping is made up of a pair of URIs and their similarity score.
+- **AMapping** stores *output data*, i.e. the mapping (from source resources to target resources) that is generated as the result of running LIMES.
+An entry in a mapping is a triple of source URI, linking predicate and target URI.
+Additionally, Mapping could store the confidence score.

 ## Overview
 ![image](images/LIMES%20Flow%20chart.pdf)